pauldotyu/moaw/workshops/pre03-aks/workshop.md

 </details>

+## Securing credentials using "Secrets"

 We also need database credentials to be able to connect to the database.
 We could add them to the YAML file, but that would mean that they would be stored in plain text.
 This is not a good idea because anyone who has access to the YAML file would be able to see the credentials.
-Instead, we are going to use a Kubernetes secret to store the credentials.
+Instead, we are going to use a [Kubernetes secret](https://kubernetes.io/docs/concepts/configuration/secret/) to store the credentials.

 <div class="task" data-title="Task">